 Why register as an ICT Technician (ICTTech)?

 You must be a member of the IET before applying for professional registration and CITP registration.
-For more information please visit the join the IET page.
+For more information please visit the about IET membership page.

 You can apply for professional registration in one of two ways: